 - Santo Palato.
 Run by young chef Sarah Cicolini, Santo Palato is one of several hip restaurants in the Italian capital that is experimenting with traditional flavors and preparations.
 Tucci and Parla eat several plates here, including a frittata with chicken innards, an oxtail meatball, and trippa alla romana, Roman-style tripe.

-- La Reginella.
+- La Reginella (reviews).
 Cucina Ebraica, Jewish cuisine, has informed Roman food for centuries.
 Tucci visits the Jewish Ghetto and Italia Tagliacozzo’s restaurant La Reginella where he tries carciofi alla giudia, Rome’s famous fried artichokes.
-By the way, the scene where Tucci watches a grocer clean an artichoke was filmed in Campo de’ Fiori, the famous Roman square not far from the Jewish quarter.
+By the way, the scene where Tucci watches a grocer clean an artichoke was filmed in Campo de’ Fiori, the famous Roman piazza not far from the Jewish quarter.

-- Bistrot64.
+- Bistrot64 (reviews).
 Kotara Noda has cooked Italian cuisine in some of the finest restaurants and under the tutelage of famous chefs in both Japan and Italy.
 His Bistrot64 in the Flaminio neighborhood, where Tucci tried his impossibly simple and delectable cacio e pepe, has one Michelin star.

 Episode 3: Bologna